ybanens/digital-tools/index.md

 # Digital Tools for Research

-{% include figure.html img="c-and-h.jpg" alt="A boy and his tiger on an adventure" caption="Sometimes embarking on a research journey feels like this" width="75%" %}
+{% include figure.html img="c-and-h.jpeg" alt="A boy and his tiger on an adventure" caption="Sometimes embarking on a research journey feels like this" width="75%" %}

 A minimal Jekyll theme with Bootstrap for creating workshop websites.